-Metropolitan WWTP Bio-solids Drying System
+Metropolitan WWTP Biosolids Drying System

 The Metro WWTP produces approximately 37,000 wet tons of dewatered sludge at 30% solids per year.
 With a transportation and disposal cost of \$77.50 per wet ton, that equates to over \$2.8 million per year on landfill spending.
-The amount of water content in the bio-solids has a direct effect on the disposal costs.
-The current bio-solids disposed consist of 30% solids and 70% water.
-The more water that can be removed from the bio-solids, the less expensive it will be to dispose of.
-As part of a NYSERDA Flextech Study completed in 2016, WEP and their contracted consultant explored the concept of installing a bio-solids dryer to reduce the water content of the sludge.
-At that time, bio-solids disposal costs were around \$50/wet ton, which resulted in a greater than 20-year payback.
+The amount of water content in the biosolids has a direct effect on the disposal costs.
+The current biosolids disposed consists of 30% solids and 70% water.
+The more water that can be removed from the biosolids, the less expensive it will be to dispose of.
+As part of a NYSERDA Flextech Study completed in 2016, WEP and their contracted consultant explored the concept of installing a biosolids dryer to reduce the water content of the sludge.
+At that time, biosolids disposal costs were around \$50/wet ton, which resulted in a greater than 20-year payback.
 As such, the project was not pursued any further.

-Recent dramatic changes in the bio-solids disposal marketplace have caused this project to be re-evaluated.
-Combined with the recent evolution of bio-solids drying technology, the project now is proposed to have an acceptable (8.1 - 11.1 year) payback period.
-Specifically, it is anticipated that by increasing the dryness of the bio-solids to approximately 90%, the transport and disposal costs are expected to be reduced by \$1.9 million per year, with net annual savings of \$1.4 million per year (after debt service and O&M costs of the dryer and related infrastructure).
+Recent dramatic changes in the biosolids disposal marketplace have caused this project to be re-evaluated.
+Combined with the recent evolution of biosolids drying technology, the project now is proposed to have an acceptable (8.1 - 11.1 year) payback period.
+Specifically, it is anticipated that by increasing the dryness of the biosolids to approximately 90%, the transport and disposal costs are expected to be reduced by \$1.9 million per year, with net annual savings of \$1.4 million per year (after debt service and O&M costs of the dryer and related infrastructure).
 Savings calculations include a service contract for \$60,000 per year, which includes annual parts and consumables and quarterly inspections by the manufacturer.

-The proposed project includes a bio-solids dryer system, a building to house the dryer system, a control room and electrical room, and storing of solids at the Metro WWTP site.
+The proposed project includes a biosolids dryer system, a building to house the dryer system, a control room and electrical room, and storing of solids at the Metro WWTP site.
 Additional infrastructure includes the extension of utilities, construction of odor control systems, and a materials handling system.
 The project is being proposed as a design-build project under the NYS Energy Law.

 Bonding resolution #18189A of December 2018, for \$15.106 million, was for the entire design-build project.
-Design is expected to begin circa June of 2019 and be completed August 2020.
-Construction will follow shortly thereafter.
+Design of this design-build project began in December of 2019 and is expected to be complete circa May 2021.
+Construction is anticipated to start in September 2021 and be completed in January 2023.
+As of April 2020, \$202,000 have been spent on this project.